aakechin/endChooser/README.md

 ### Windows
 For use on windows download and install python3.5 from www.python.org/downloads/release/python-350/ (remember to check "Add python to PATH" during installation)
-If you do not have Visual Studio C++ already installed, download and install it from landinghub.visualstudio.com/visual-cpp-build-tools/
+If you do not have Visual Studio C++ already installed, download and install it from http://landinghub.visualstudio.com/visual-cpp-build-tools/
+Visual Studio C++ may ask you to update .Net Framework.
+Download and install it from https://www.microsoft.com/ru-ru/download/details.aspx?id=39257 (generally for Windows XP users)
 After that open command line and install the followong packages with respective commands:
 * **Biopython** - with: `pip install biopython`
 * **argparse** - you can install it with: `pip install argparse`